 Myth 1: I can issue variations even if the contract does not include a procedure or right to do so.

 Answer 1: If there is no variation clause in the contract, neither partner has any right to change the project – each partner is only obliged to complete the obligations as originally described and can refuse to do anything else!
-(Abbey v PP 2003)
+(Abbey v PP 2003).
+Any instruction could form the basis of a new (and parallel) contract.

 Myth 2: I can order the contractor to omit works that we both agree are no longer needed.

-Answer 2: You can only omit works if the definition of a variation in your contract expressly includes reducing the scope of work (SWI v P&I Data).
+Answer 2: You can only omit works if the definition of a change or variation in your contract expressly includes reducing the scope of work (SWI v P&I Data).

 Myth 3: I can order the contractor to omit works to give them to a cheaper/better/quicker/more competent rival.

 Answer 3: A variations clause can only be used to omit works that are no longer needed.
-Omitting works to pass them to another contract is not allowed (Amec v Cadmus 1997) as it smacks of terminating the contract without a proper reason (termination for convenience).
+Omitting works to pass them to another contractor is not allowed (Amec v Cadmus 1997) as it smacks of terminating the contract without a proper reason (termination for convenience or at will).

 Myth 4: I can order works outside the scope of the original project using the variation procedure.

-Answer 4: Works which are ‘so peculiar so unexpected and so different from what [the parties] reckoned or calculated on’ are not a variation (Thorn v London 1876)
+Answer 4: Works which are ‘so peculiar so unexpected and so different from what [the parties] reckoned or calculated on’ are not a variation (Thorn v London 1876).
+If the contractor could refuse to do those works then they are not properly a variation but a new contract.

 Myth 5: I can order works which change the character of the contract using the variation procedure.

-Answer 5: If the new works are of a different nature, then you need a new contract eg a dredging contract cannot be varied to include building a marina (Costain v Zanen 1996).
+Answer 5: If the new works are of a different nature, then you need a new contract eg a dredging contract cannot be varied to include building a marina (Costain v Zanen 1996) or a nature reserve.

 Under some standard form contracts, like MF/1, a contract administrator is limited in the total value of variations she can order, precisely to prevent the misuse of the variation mechanism.
 Whilst it is intended to minimise the need for a new contract for every change to the intended works, it is not a panacea!